kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-Simplewallet.md

 #### 25 Word Mnemonic Seed

-In the running *simplewallet* client,
+In the running *zedwallet* client,

 - type `S`